To view a policy, click on any of the links below:

 Withdrawal/cancellation between Jan.
 1 and Feb.
 28: $500 (full deposit) will be forfeited

 Withdrawal/cancellation between Mar.
 1 and May 31: $1500 will be forfeited

 Withdrawal/cancellation after Jun.
 1: full fee will be forfeited

 Camp fees shall be paid as follows:

 $500.00 deposit with application;

-Monthly and customized payment instalments can be arranged upon request.
+Monthly and customized payment instalments can be arranged.
 Scholarship applications are due in December, with scholarships awarded in January.
-No camper will be permitted to attend camp unless all camp fees have been paid in full.
+No camper will be permitted to attend camp unless all camp fees have been paid in full by June 15th.

 Camp Solelim is a non-profit organization whose costs for food, staff and program are fixed; we cannot issue refunds for an incomplete session for any reason.

 Camp Solelim reserves the right to amend, alter or cancel any scheduled session in which a camper is enrolled, in accordance with a public health order of the Government of Ontario or the Government of Canada.
 Camp Solelim also reserves the right to amend, alter or cancel, at its sole discretion, any scheduled session in which a camper is enrolled, should it be of the view that there is a health risk to campers and/or staff related to COVID-19.